Emotional Signs You Need To Stop Being Nice By Abandoning Yourself to Be Liked

 2. Start Saying “No”

 Saying no is one of the most straightforward yet complex things to do.
-Here’s where the saying “stop being too nice” is useful.
-Saying no to others means saying yes to oneself, which serves as a helpful reminder.
+Here’s where the saying “stop being too nice” comes in handy.
+Saying no to others means saying yes to oneself, a helpful reminder.
 Saying no is acceptable when anything conflicts with your priorities or timetable.
 You’re defending your time and effort when you say no, not being impolite.

 To make saying no less complicated, start with little scenarios.
 You will eventually gain confidence in making your presence known in larger contexts.